ammquets/euchrebot/README.md

 # Euchre Bot

 ## Description
 A legal game of euchre.
 Plays to 10 points.
 Stick the dealer.
-CUrrently plays random (but legal) cards with no skill or strategy.
+Currently plays random (but legal) cards with no skill or strategy.

 # Rules
 ### Overview, objective, and scoring